agelmore/agelmore.github.io/_posts/2015-3-1-Single-copycore.md

 Prodigal creates two files.
 The .gff file has gene annotations for genes on the contigs input.
 The .faa file translates these genes and creates a file with each of the genes and their amino acid translations.

-These protein sequences are now run against the cog database using the CONCOCT script RBSBLAST.sh.
-Downloaded Cog database (had to get one that was already formatted for rpsblast) from ncbi (wget ftp://ftp.ncbi.nih.gov/pub/mmdb/cdd/little_endian/Cog_LE.tar.gz) and extracted. **I wish they had put this information in the read the docs, would have made it a lot easier to find.
+These translated protein sequences are now run against the cog database using the CONCOCT script RBSBLAST.sh.
+I downloaded the Cog database (had to get one that was already formatted for rpsblast) from ncbi (`wget ftp://ftp.ncbi.nih.gov/pub/mmdb/cdd/little_endian/Cog_LE.tar.gz`) and extracted. **I wish they had put this information in the read the docs, would have made it a lot easier to find.
 I spent a lot of time trying to figure out how to format the COG database for rpsblast. formatrpsdb no longer exists in the BLAST package.**

 ~~~~
 $CONCOCT/scripts/RPSBLAST.sh -f megahit.1000.contigs_c10K.faa -p -c 8 -r 1